White Dwarfs Revealed in Gaia's Candidate Compact Object Binaries: Introduction

-In this context, the sources identified by \citet[][ ATF22 hereafter]{Andrews2022} and \citet[][ SHA22 hereafter]{shahaf_2022} as candidate BH or NS binaries from the non-single star (NSS) catalog \citep{gaia_nss} of \gaia's third data release (DR3) provide a really exciting group for further investigation and characterisation.
-Interestingly, these are not the only candidates for DR--LC binaries identified from \gaia\ DR3. \citet{Jaysinghe2021} provided a catalog of 80 DR--LC candidates with high mass function ($f_{M}$) from the spectroscopic binary catalog in \gaia\, EDR3.
-Although, \citet{el_badry_2022} showed that at least some of the \cite{Jaysinghe2021} candidates are likely Algol-type binaries near the end of the mass transfer process and not BH or NS binaries with LCs.
+In this context, the sources identified by \citet[][ ATF22 hereafter]{Andrews2022} and \citet[][ SHA23 hereafter]{Shahaf2023} as candidate BH, NS, or WD binaries from the non-single star (NSS) catalog \citep{gaia_nss} of \gaia's third data release (DR3) provide a really exciting group for further investigation and characterisation.
+Interestingly, these are not the only candidates for DR--LC binaries identified from \gaia\ DRs.
+For example, \citet{jay_2023} provided a catalog of 80 DR--LC candidates with high mass function ($f_{M}$) from the spectroscopic binary catalog in \gaia's, early DR3.
+Although, \citet{el_badry_2022} showed that at least some of the \cite{jay_2023} candidates are likely Algol-type binaries near the end of the mass transfer process and not BH or NS binaries with LCs.
 Furthermore, \citet{Gomel2022} identified 6,306 short-period binaries as candidates to host massive unseen companions from \gaia's ellipsoidal variables catalog.
 Clearly, the demography of possible DR--LC binaries is expanding fast and it is interesting to constrain the component properties of these candidates.
+Even when the existence of a DR is inferred and mass can be constrained with some accuracy, it remains challenging to identify the nature of the DR. For example, the Chandrasekhar mass limit for WDs ($\mch$) cannot clearly demarcate the boundary between NSs and WDs because of mass loss during the SN explosion \citep[e.g.,][]{fryer_2012}.
+As a result, demarcation is attempted using expectations from population synthesis and gaussian-mixture assumptions (e.g., SHA23) which can be highly uncertain and model dependent.
+Hence, in addition to mass, constraining stellar properties such as the bolometric luminosity ($\lbol$), effective temperature ($\teff$), and radius can be crucial in characterisation as well as confirmation.

-In this study, we focus on constraining the properties of the publicly available candidates identified by ATF22 and SHA22.
-All of these sources are expected to have a MS star as the LC in wide orbits ($\porb>100\,\days$).
-Interestingly, all of these sources are within $1.5\,\kpc$ making it easier for follow-up studies.
-Using \gaia's DR3 orbital parameters, ATF22 and SHA22 find that all of these sources are in orbits too wide to actively transfer mass at present.
-Furthermore, their solutions point towards masses for the unseen companion to be in excess of the Chandrasekhar limit for WDs (\autoref{fig:combined_andrews}).
+In this study, we investigate the spectral energy distribution (SED) of selected candidate DR--LC binaries from the ATF22 and SHA23 catalogues in wavelengths spanning ultraviolet (UV), optical, and infrared (IR), and aim to constrain the stellar properties of the components.
+All sources in these catalogues are expected to have a MS star as the LC in wide orbits ($\porb>45\,\days$) to a DR. Such wide orbits make it very unlikely for active ongoing mass transfer at present.
+Interestingly, all of these sources are within $1.5\,\kpc$ making them easy targets for follow-up studies (\autoref{fig:combined_andrews}).